GeoPopsHub/.github/profile/README.md

 Resulting files include a list of agents with attributes (e.g., age, gender, race/ethnicity) and networks detailing their connections within home, school, workplace, and group quarters (e.g., correctional facilities, nursing homes) locations.
 GeoPops is meant to produce reasonable approximations of state and county population characteristics with granularity down to the Census Block Group (CBG).
 GeoPops builds on a previous package, [GREASYPOP-CO](https://github.com/CDDEP-DC/GREASYPOP-CO/tree/main) (One Health Trust), and incorporates the following changes:
 - All code wrapped in convenient Python package that can be pip installed
-- Compatibility with Census data beyond 2019 (in development)
+- Compatibility with Census data beyond 2019
 - Automated data downloading
 - Users can adjust all config parameters from the front-end
 - Class for exporting files compatible with the agent-based modeling software [Starsim](https://starsim.org/) (Institute for Disease Modeling)